 1. Imaginative Play

 We use the term ‘imaginative play’ when children break the rules that govern our world.
-Common types of imaginative play include pretending you have magical powers or imagining you are flying.
+You might see this type of play when children are pretending they have magical powers or imagining they are flying.

 2. Fantasy Play

 Fantasy play involves fantasizing about something while also breaking in and out of the dramatization.
 You will often encounter young children turning to one another and saying “how about we change it so we do X now?”
 Fantasies often include young children embodying the position of hero (or even superhero) whose role is to save the world from evil.

 3. Socio dramatic Play

 Socio dramatic play involves the dramatization of events in groups.
 It requires cooperation during play, where children often occupy roles (see also: Role Play).
 A central feature of the sociodramatic variation is that is requires extensive use of language, making it an excellent form of play for language development and sociocultural learning scenarios.